akesar01/DS-LAB/README.md

 This is repository

-This  DS are implemented using C
+These are BAsic Data Structure in C